 Chung Hsingwas major conzern commencing with coal mining operations and later operating steamships out of Shanghai, including after 1949.
 A short history and illustrated fleetlist is at right.

 Dah Loh Steamship Co.was another sizeable company operating out of Shanghai before and after World War II.
 An illustrated fleet list is contained in the next PDF.

 Shanghai Maritime Bureau HOPING, ZHANDOU, HEPING, QIAN SHAO and ZHE HAI cargo ships-In the early-1950s, coastal ships based in Shanghai were added to the fleet of the state's Shanghai Maritime Bureau, often after passing through private-public partnerships.
 Priority was given to the repair, reconditioning, and from the late-1950s, construction of cargo ships.
 For the SMB's early CHUNG HSING series, see the final part of the CHUNG HSING list above.
 The main Shanghai-based cargo fleet was developed with ships named in the HOPING ('Peace') series which started at HOPING 1.
 To instill revolutionary fervour at the beginning of the Cultural Revolution all the names were changed from HOPING to ZHANDOU ('Combat').
-An illustrated list of these HOPING and ZHANDOU cargo ships may be found in the PDF file at right.
+An illustrated list of these HOPING, ZHANDOU and subsequent series Mao-era cargo ships may be found in the PDF file at right.

 Shanghai Maritime Bureau MIN CHU series ships-Gradually a coastal passenger fleet of 20 ships bearing MIN CHU ('Democracy') names was built up for operating to Ningpo.
 Wenchow, Tientsin, Dalian and a few other northern ports.
 The ships in this sub-fleet of the Shanghai Maritime Bureau are listed in the illustrated PDF at right.